with Americans and Canadians

 you very much, but have you some water instead of coffee?"

 Note that the person has asked for something that requires no preparation.

-for you, a handwritten thank you note describing how much you enjoyed
+for you, email a thank you telling how much you enjoyed it.

 You are safe (if you read the safety lesson).